asattiraju13/asattiraju13/README.md

 - Passionate about data science, machine learning, and deep learning with real-world applications.

 ### What I'm working on 💻
-- Building a Personal Website with HTML, TailwindCSS, and Vanilla JS
+- Building a Personal Website with HTML, Tailwind CSS, and Vanilla JS
 - Learning in-depth Computer Vision
 - Developing ML skills via tutorial notebooks and competitions
 - Looking to getting involved with open source projects